 Young Texans Against Cancer Supports Breast Cancer Research

 Triple negative breast cancer is characterized by tumors that do not express estrogen, progesterone, or HER2Neu receptors.
 This subtype of breast cancer is known to be particularly aggressive with a high rate of recurrence.
-It represents a difficult treatment challenge because it does not respond to traditional hormonal therapies, and as a result, women with triple negative tumors are faced with higher death rates.
+It represents a difficult treatment challenge because it does not respond to traditional hormonal therapies.
+As a result, women with triple negative tumors are faced with higher death rates.
 Due to the poor prognosis of this type of cancer, it contributes to a disproportionate number of breast cancer deaths.

 Dr. Rao aims to demonstrate that patients with a diagnosis of triple negative breast cancer, regardless of self-reported ethnicity, share a similar personalized genetic history.
 She hopes to identify the specific genetic ancestry which may predispose women to triple negative breast cancer.